 6.5.1.1.
-Link header
+Link Header

-The Link header provides metadata information on the accessed resource in response to a HEAD or GET operation.
-In addition to links from the resource, the URL of the JSON Schema for the resource shall be returned with a rel=describedby.
+The Link Header provides metadata information on the accessed resource in response to a HEAD or GET operation.
+In addition to hyperlinks from the resource, the URL of the JSON Schema for the resource shall be returned with a rel=describedby.
 URLs of the JSON Schema for an annotation should be returned without a rel=describedby.
 If the referenced JSON Schema is a versioned schema, it shall match the version contained in the value of the @odata.id property returned in this resource.

-Below is an example of the link headers of a ManagerAccount with a role of Administrator that has a Settings Annotation.
+Below is an example of the Link Headers of a ManagerAccount with a role of Administrator that has a Settings Annotation.

-- The first header is an example of a link that comes from the resource.
-It describes links within the resource.
-This type of header is outside the scope of this specification. - The second link header is an example of an Annotation link header as it references the JSON Schema that describes the annotation and does not have rel=describedby.
-This example references the public copy of the annotation on the DMTF's Redfish Schema repository. - The third link header is an example for the JSON Schema that describes the actual resource. - Note that the URL can reference an unversioned JSON Schema (since the @odata.type in the resource will indicate the appropriate version) or reference the versioned JSON Schema (which according to previous normative statements would need to match the version specified in the @odata.type property of the resource).
+- The first Link Header is an example of a hyperlink that comes from the resource.
+It describes hyperlinks within the resource.
+This type of header is outside the scope of this specification. - The second Link Header is an example of an Annotation Link Header as it references the JSON Schema that describes the annotation and does not have rel=describedby.
+This example references the public copy of the annotation on the DMTF's Redfish Schema repository. - The third Link Header is an example for the JSON Schema that describes the actual resource. - Note that the URL can reference an unversioned JSON Schema (since the @odata.type in the resource will indicate the appropriate version) or reference the versioned JSON Schema (which according to previous normative statements would need to match the version specified in the @odata.type property of the resource).